Create a Space for Preschool Art

 Talk to children about their art

-When it comes to creating learning spaces, many providers struggle with how they can accommodate a space for mixed ages.
-When it comes to an art space here are a few tips for creating a space for mixed ages:
+When it comes to creating learning spaces, many educators struggle with how they can manage the space, here are a few tips:

 |